cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * Website [The Community Roundtable](https://communityroundtable.com/)

 ## [Your Eureka Moment](#your-eureka-moment)
 The [eureka moment](https://en.wikipedia.org/wiki/Eureka_effect) refers to the common human experience of suddenly understanding a previously incomprehensible problem or concept.
-When you think back to the first weeks of your Circle, what changed since then?
+When you think back to the first weeks of your circle, what changed since then?
 Why are you part of the movement?
 What insights did you gain with regard to your objectives, your values, your relationships and your work practices.

 **Exercise (15 minutes):**

-Think about your personal "why" you are part of the movement and part of a circle:
+Think about your personal "why" you are part of a circle:

-_I am part of the movement because ..._
+_I am part of the movement/circle because ..._

 Reflect the last 12 weeks and think about what your "eureka moment" was.
 Describe it as short as possible: